wfp/editorial-guide/06-content-capitalization.md

 For **publications**, use capitals for the initial letters except for articles and prepositions, and set the title in *italics*.

-> **_Committee members will need copies of Eradicating Swine Fever: a Field Manual for Practitioners at the meeting._**
+> Committee members will need copies of **Eradicating Swine Fever: a Field Manual for Practitioners** at the meeting.
 {: .notice }

 **_Government names_**

-When referring to a government, use a capital letter.

-> **The French Government ruled that ....**
-{: .notice }

-When referring to more than one government, use a lowercase letter.
+Government is capitalized when it refers to a certain government but not when it is plural or used as an adjective:
+* the Government will provide funding;
+* it is a government programme;

-> **The governments of France and Morocco were asked to comment on the ruling.**
+* the governments of the Russian Federation and Mozambique were present; and
-{: .notice }
+* the Government of Uganda responded.

 Words such as *committee* and *commission* take a capital letter only when used as part of a proper name.
 The word *Secretariat* takes a capital letter when referring to WFP.